 What you need to know about each unit

-Each unit in this course has features designed to support you as an independent learner. [include an example or thumbnail illustration for
+Each unit in this course has features designed to support you as an independent learner. [include an example or thumbnail illustration for each feature described below.]

 Pre-assessments: Three features at the beginning of each unit help you assess your own abilities in relation to the learning objectives for the unit.

-Assess yourself: These questions ask you to evaluate your own abilities in relation to the learning objectives you can reflect on what you already know and what you need to learn.
+Assess Yourself: These questions ask you to evaluate your own abilities in relation to the unit learning objectives so you can reflect on what you already know and what you need to learn.

-Assess your performance: This short quiz at the beginning of each unit lets you check your actual performance on questions related to the learning objectives.
+Test Your Performance: This short quiz at the beginning of each unit lets you check your actual performance on questions related to the learning objectives.

-Reflect and plan: This short reflective exercise allows you to and plan how best to approach the rest of the unit.
+Reflect and Plan: This short reflective exercise allows you to compare your performance against your self-assessment, reassess your abilities if necessary, and plan how best to approach the rest of the unit.

 Explanatory Text: This is the informational “meat” of every chapter.
-It consists of short passages of text with information and explanations.
+It consists of short passages of text with information, examples, and explanations.

 Activities: Different types of activities are interspersed throughout the unit that will help you practice the skills in the unit and check your understanding as you go.
 They appear in a number of different forms. [link to 2-3 examples]

-Unit review quiz: Taking this quiz at the end of every unit will help you gauge your readiness for the final exam.
+Exam Readiness Quiz: Taking this quiz at the end of every unit will help you gauge your readiness for the final exam.

-Getting the most out of each unit
+Getting the most out of each C@CM unit

+Think about how you can use the features of this course not only to learn the material well but also to learn it as efficiently as possible, and consider what approaches would make the most sense in the following scenarios.

 Scenario 1: Sonya just got to the Information Literacy unit of her C@CM course.
 Thinking back to all the research papers she wrote in high school, she feels confident that she knows the material in the unit.
 Finding, evaluating, and citing sources?
 No problem.
 She completes the “assess yourself” portion of the pre-assessment, giving herself a high rating in all these areas.
 But when she takes the “assess your performance” quiz, she doesn’t do well.
 “Still”, she concludes, “I know this stuff.”
 So she skips the explanatory text, activities, and unit review quiz, sure she’ll do fine on the final exam...